 Cover Up with a Cardigan

 If you’re going to buy a plus size work dress with no sleeves for the summer, it’s probably best to have a cardigan on hand.
 Many company dress codes frown on sleeveless or spaghetti straps.
 Therefore, having a cardigan, blazer, or coverup on will hide your shoulders in the office but allow you to shed the layer when you get outside.
+If you want to look stylish at work, you need a new cardigan in your wardrobe!

 Comfortable and Safe Shoes